jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

 extern struct page *system_phys_page_dir;
 ```

+The `struct page` is intended to be as memory efficient as possible:
-Only one bit, each, is needed to determine if the page is allocated, reserved, and valid.
-Current order and original order, used by the binary buddy allocator described in the next section, and taking on a value in the range [0, 9] can be expressed in 4 bits each.
-The page-frame-number, or PFN can be up to 53 bits.
-For perspective, our 4GB of memory with 4KB pages can be expressed in 20 bits, so this is ample support for many systems.
-The page structures can be strung together in a list, which will be necessary for alloctaor implementation, where we will pull a page of a list of available pages in order to satisfy allocation requests.
-Finally, we will ultimately want to keep track of the number of references to a page, so we can be sure to delay freeing the page back to the allocator until it is no longer needed.
+- Only one bit, each, is needed to determine if the page is `allocated`, `reserved`, and `valid`.
+- Both `current_order` and `original_order`, used by the binary buddy allocator described in the next slice, and taking on a value in the range [0, 9] can be expressed in four bits each.
+- The page-frame-number, or _PFN_ can be up to 53 bits.
+For perspective, our 4GB of memory with 4KB pages can be expressed in 20 bits, so 53 bits is ample support for many systems.
+- The page structures can be linked together in a list, which will be necessary for the allocator implementation, where we will pull a page from a list of available pages in order to satisfy allocation requests.
+- We will ultimately want to keep track of the number of references to a page, so we can be sure to delay freeing the page back to the allocator until it is no longer needed.

 We will keep track of all the pages in the system through a linear array, where each page's page-frame-number is an index into that array.
 The array is declared as `system_phys_page_dir`, though we will reference it by the `GLOBAL_MEMMAP` macro-alias.
-The `system_phys_page_dir` is defined in [src/allocate.c](code0/src/allocate.c), along with an array of _freelists_:
+The `system_phys_page_dir` is defined in the new kernel module [src/allocate.c](code0/src/allocate.c), along with a statically defined array of _freelists_:

 ```C
 static struct list freelists[MAX_ORDER + 1];